-How small changes in your behaviour will have a big impact on how you work, lead or follow
+How small changes in your behaviour have a big impact on how you work, lead or follow

 Your Soft Balance sheet consists of soft, that is intangible, assets A, B, & C and liabilities D, E, & F.